Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Experiments

-Classical inference and unassisted PPI volumes remain constant across bias levels, reflecting their lack of prior information, and achieve similar results, as the estimated variances of $Y$ and $\Delta_\theta$ are very close due to the high scale of the noise $\epsilon$.
-On the other hand, the volume of the Bayes-assisted procedures varies widely with the bias level $\upsilon$: the volume is reduced for small $\upsilon$, but grows with $|\upsilon|$ as the priors become increasingly mispecified.
-Notably, the volume of the Gaussian prior increases the fastest with $|\upsilon|$, while heavier-tailed Laplace and Student-t priors offer comparatively greater robustness.
-These conclusions hold for all values of $\mathrm{df}$, which controls the accuracy of Strassen's coupling approximation for a given $n$.
-Coverage results, reported in the supplementary material, show that, while smaller values of $\mathrm{df}$ lead to slightly worse coverage, the approximation quality is overall satisfactory in this example.
+Classical inference and non-assisted PPI volumes remain essentially constant across bias levels, reflecting their lack of prior information, and with the latter consistently outperforming the former by leveraging imputed predictions.
+On the other hand, the volume of the Bayes-assisted procedures varies widely with the bias level $\upsilon$: the volume is reduced for small $\upsilon$, but grows with $|\upsilon|$ as the priors become increasingly misspecified.
+Notably, the volume under the Gaussian prior inflates the fastest with $|\upsilon|$, while heavier-tailed Laplace and Student-t priors offer comparatively greater robustness.
+These conclusions hold for all values of $\mathrm{df}$, which controls the accuracy of the KMT coupling approximation for a given $n$.
+Coverage results in \cref{supp:synthetic_data} show that, while smaller values of $\mathrm{df}$ lead to slightly worse coverage, the approximation quality is overall satisfactory in this example. \looseness=-1